sg22-c-cpp-standard-compatibility/sg-compatibility/README.md

 (no hands for changing)

-POLL: The WG14 delegation to SG22 believes that the C++ type family that deliberately corresponds to _BitInt (perhaps via compatibility macros be)
+The WG14 delegation to SG22 believes that the C++ type family that deliberately corresponds to _BitInt (perhaps via compatibility macros) should be...

-SF  F  N  L  SL
+SF F N L SL (Fundamental/Library)

  8  1  1  0  0